Travelling with GLP-1: Storage and TSA Tips

 GLP-1 injection pens are medically necessary medications and are exempt from the standard 100 ml liquid rule in hand luggage.

-• Carry the original prescription label on the box or pen - this helps if agents have questions
+- Carry the original prescription label on the box or pen

-• Declare the medication at security screening to speed things up ("I have injectable medication in my bag")
+- Declare the medication at security screening ("I have injectable medication in my bag")

 International travel

 Rules vary by country.
 In most countries, carrying prescription medication with documentation is permitted.
-The safest approach for international travel:
+The safest approach:

 Keeping medication cool while travelling

-If you have an opened pen and are travelling in hot weather (or if you are transporting an unopened pen and cannot guarantee refrigeration for the journey):
+If you have an opened pen and are travelling in hot weather, or transporting an unopened pen without guaranteed refrigeration:

 Frio cooling wallets

-These fabric wallets contain a crystals that activate when soaked in water.
-They keep medication at 18–26°C for 45+ hours - no refrigeration or power required.
+These fabric wallets contain crystals that activate when soaked in water.
+They keep medication at 18–26°C for 45+ hours, no refrigeration or power required.
 Compact, TSA-friendly, and widely available.

 Small travel coolers (with ice packs)

 For longer trips, a dedicated small medication cooler with a reusable ice pack works well.
-Ensure the pen does not touch ice directly - direct contact with ice can cause localised freezing.
+Make sure the pen does not touch ice directly, direct contact can cause localised freezing.

 Hotel refrigerators